๐Ÿš— Check Your Car's Lifespan Free

 Chevy Colorado (2023+): Completely redesigned for 2023 with a 2.7L turbo four-cylinder as the sole engine.
 Too new for long-term data, but the 2.7L has been in the Silverado since 2019 and has shown decent reliability.
 Stiffer ride than the Maverick since it's a traditional body-on-frame truck.

-Ford vs Chevrolet maintenance costs over 10 years
+Ford vs Chevrolet maintenance costs over 10 years (2026 comparison)

 If your main question is total ownership cost, start with our deep dive on Ford vs Chevy maintenance costs over 10 years.
 The quick version is below.